smart-on-fhir/smart-on-fhir.github.io/authorization/best-practices/index.md

 the use of signed JSON Web Tokens for transmitting the authorization request and authentication information, as described in [RFC7523]( https://tools.ietf.org/html/rfc7523) is recommended.

-**Question:** is 2.1.2 detailed enough for us to include here?
-Is it effectively hinting at our draft cross-organizational auth spec?

 2.1.3 To discourage online guessing of authorization codes, authorization servers should limit the number of times, within an established time period, a